czg-sci-42ver/csapp3e/asm/README.md

   - [herlihy paper][herlihy] from Fig. 1,2 we can know LINEARIZABILITY is similar
     - here 'linearizability,' is related with ' real-time' which wikipedia also says because it 'is also a *nonblocking* property:'.
     - why defines [locality p13](http://courses.csail.mit.edu/6.852/03/lectures/linearizable.pdf) just to simplify development so that can develop 'individual object'(herlihy p8, also slow_mem 308).
+    - p5 join also see csapp or [this](https://stackoverflow.com/questions/25391025/what-exactly-is-python-multiprocessing-modules-join-method-doing): it is just to wait to avoid zombie so that all threads can be controlled.
+      - also says definition of 'sequential' by 'immediately followed' which is opposite of 'concurrent.'.
+    - p7 extended: L1. means adding response can make sequences of inv/res pairs (see p5 'complete(H) is the maximal') sequential (non-overlapping p5).
+      - in short, it just allows adding res of pending inv to make match (p5). (p5 has almost all defs used.)
+      - So [Linearizability_atomic] is not `H` ('an ordered list of invocation' in wikipedia po) but `S`. <a id="atomic_ordered"></a>
   - [Lamport_1985]
-    - p20 'atomic register' '*definite* order' which is just similar to synchronization and *all* acquire/release instead of just before acquire and release (see [CAAQA][CAAQA] p453).
+    - p20 'atomic register' '*definite* order' which is just similar to synchronization and *all* [acq_rel][acq_rel_cpp] instead of just before acquire and release (see [CAAQA][CAAQA] p453).
       - from ' *introduced two* weakenings' in slow_mem, it means the same thing as '3.1 Atomic' in [slow_mem][slow_mem]
       - this also implies the FIFO of instruction queue in herlihy p4 (more detailed see its reference [Misra_1985 p2 'concurrent accesses to the common register are *sequentially* ordered.'][Misra_1985]).
   - here can be seen as *both read* and write atomicity.